christian-sa/tictactoe-with-minimax/README.md

 ### Easy
 - Makes a **random** move
-- Any cell can be chosen as long as it's not occupied by a mark (valid move)
+- Any cell can be chosen as long as it's not already occupied by another mark (must be valid move)

 ### Medium
 - Tries to **win** if it can accomplish that in **one move** (already 2 in a row by chance)